 The brand understands well that customers enjoy shopping in physical stores, so it launched a website called Taxonomy of Design that allows people to explore Aēsop’s gorgeous stores around the world and learn about the architectural story behind them.

-The aesthetic appeal of your project matters in the beauty industry that helps you create a strong brand identity in this competitive industry, just like Aēsop did.
+The aesthetic appeal of your project matters in the beauty industry which helps you create a strong brand identity in this competitive industry, just like Aēsop did.

 The joy of a freebie (ColourPop Cosmetics)